 We are obliged to comply with our obligations promptly, within one month from the date your request is received.
 If clarification of your request is needed, the one month period does not start until that is received.

-The CCG will provide a copy of your information free of charge.
-However, the CCG can charge a reasonable fee when a request is manifestly unfounded or excessive, particularly if it is repetitive.
-The CCG may also charge a reasonable fee to comply with requests for further copies of the same information.
-This does not mean the CCG will charge for all subsequent access requests.
+The organisation will provide a copy of your information free of charge.
+However, we can charge a reasonable fee when a request is manifestly unfounded or excessive, particularly if it is repetitive.
+We may also charge a reasonable fee to comply with requests for further copies of the same information.
+This does not mean the organisation will charge for all subsequent access requests.
 The fee will be based on the administrative cost of providing the information.